Why Metcalf Search exists in this form

 Metcalf Search is a fractional recruiting firm founded by Jay Metcalf after twenty-five years of watching small and medium businesses lose money, lose people, and lose nerve to the same five hiring mistakes.
-The firm exists because the two options most SMB owners think they have for hiring help (contingency agencies and full-time recruiters) are both wrong for most companies under two hundred employees.
-The firm was built specifically for SMBs, in a format that works for the clients we serve and is sustainable for the team running it.
+Metcalf Search exists because the two options most SMB owners think they have for hiring help (contingency agencies and full-time recruiters) are both wrong for most companies under two hundred employees.
+Metcalf Search was built specifically for SMBs, in a format that works for the clients we serve and is sustainable for the team running it.

 The pattern Jay kept seeing